NPNLong/AWS_test_CRUD/README.md

 # AWS_test_CRUD
-An mini project to test AWS services,
+An mini project to test AWS services.